Anger is an important and sometimes necessary emotion.

 If you’d like to print a copy to share, just click here: Color or Print-friendly

-For more insights on how to help clients manage anger, have a look at this short course featuring 20 of the top experts in this field, including Bessel van der Kolk, MD; Stephen Porges, PhD; Peter Levine, PhD; Ron Siegel, PsyD; Pat Ogden, PhD; and more.
+For more practical tools and strategies to help clients manage anger, have a look at this short course featuring Stephen Porges, PhD; Marsha Linehan, PhD; Peter Levine, PhD; Ron Siegel, PsyD; Pat Ogden, PhD; and other top experts.

 Now we’d like to hear from you.
 How have these ideas helped you better understand anger – either in yourself or others?
 Please leave a comment.